How to Pinch the Middle in Pickleball

-In pickleball, having solid defensive positioning is a critical, especially in doubles play; one essential strategy you’ll hear about is “shading” or “pinching the middle.”
+Pickleball pinching the middle: In pickleball, having solid defensive positioning is critical, especially in doubles play.
+One essential strategy you’ll hear about is “shading” or “pinching the middle.”

 Good communication and awareness of each other’s positioning are key here, and when done right, this tactic can force your opponents into riskier shots.
 It’s a great way to take control of the rally, protect your territory, and set yourself up for a solid counterattack.